- Undergrad Program

 A motor skills fitness program for children with special needs

 "IMPACT is a unique program in that it offers physical activity opportunities for individuals with disabilities while at the same time it provides essential experiences for students at OSU to learn about working with special populations.
 It's amazing to watch the connections that develop between the OSU students and the IMPACT participants.
-They learn from each other, growing not only in the physical activity arena but in character and personal development as well."
-Jen Morgan, past IMPACT Coordinator, Graduate Student
+They learn from each other, growing not only in the physical activity arena but in character and personal development as well."– Dr. Jen Beamer, Program Faculty

-IMPACT for Life is a transitioning services program offshoot from IMPACT and integrates adults with disabilities into community physical activity opportunities including local gyms, swim clubs, and indoor rock climbing
+IMPACT for Life is a transitioning service program offshoot from IMPACT and integrates adults with disabilities into community physical activity opportunities including local gyms, swim clubs, and indoor rock climbing

 The program has received support from various sources - United Way of Benton County, Office of Special Education and Rehabilitation Services, US Department of Education, and OSU's College of Public Health and Human Sciences.

 Although IMPACT is usually at capacity, a waiting list is maintained.
 Those interested in enrolling their child in IMPACT will be asked to submit an application.
 A nominal fee of $50.00 is charged for participation and a sliding scale is available.

 IMPACT, established in 1982, is directed by faculty members in the School of Biological and Population Health Sciences along with doctoral students in Adapted Physical Activity, a nationally known option within the kinesiology program.
 The program lures top graduate students from around the world based on a reputation for research and active outreach programs like IMPACT.

 We are unsure of our volunteer needs for fall.

 If you are interested in volunteering, please send your name and email to Rena.Thayer@oregonstate.edu.